flynnbr11/QMLA/docs/full_guide.rst

 in particular by deciding which models to consider.
 The first branch of the tree holds the initial models :math:`\mu^1 = \{ M_1^1, \dots M_n^1\}`
 for that :term:`ES`.
-After the initial models have been trained and compared on the first branch, the :term:`ES` uses the available information (e.g. the number of pairwise wins each model has) to construct a new set of models, :math:`\mu^2 = \{ M_1^2, \dots M_n^2\}`.
+After the initial models have been trained and compared on :math:`\mu^1`, the :term:`ES` uses the available information (e.g. the number of pairwise wins each model has) to construct a new set of models, :math:`\mu^2 = \{ M_1^2, \dots M_n^2\}`.